 With the release of Pride Blend, we are donating $10,000 to the Ali Forney Center in New York.
-Recently, a few of our team members went to visit the AFC and we had a chance to catch up with our Brand Ambassador, Harry, to ask him about the trip.
+Recently, a few of our team members went to visit and we had a chance to catch up with our Brand Ambassador, Harry, to ask him about the trip.

 A little bit about Harry: